fiustif/RanDetect/README.md

 # RanDetect
-Pattern detection in random strings written in C
+Pattern detection in random strings written in C (simple one layer neural network entirely coded in C)

 **Usage**
 -